Main elements of Norwegian energy policy

 Norway produces a large amount of flexible hydropower, which will continue to be the backbone of its energy supply system.
 Hydropower production is also important in the context of climate change in Europe, and hydropower production makes it possible to maintain security of supply in the Norwegian and Nordic electricity systems.

-1. More efficient and climate-friendly energy use
+More efficient and climate-friendly energy use

-1. Value creation based on Norway’s renewable energy resources
+Value creation based on Norway’s renewable energy resources

 Renewable energy is an important sector in Norway.
-The industry employs about 20 000 people throughout the country, including employment in grid operations.
+The industry employed about 20 000 people in 2021 throughout the country, including employment in grid operations.
 Renewable energy supplies are essential for the development and growth of other industries.
 Hydropower has been the basis for Norway’s industrial development and prosperity for more than 100 years.
 The renewable energy industry will continue to play a key role as the transition to more climate-friendly energy use continues in Norway and the rest of Europe.

 Norway’s energy policy is intended to provide a framework that enables the country to further develop its renewable energy resources and make use of its competitive advantages.
 This includes ensuring that there are well-functioning markets, so that profitable renewable resources can be used efficiently and provide a good basis for business development and value creation.
 Flexible hydropower production, the widespread use of electricity for many purposes and Norway’s pioneering role in market reform in the power sector are competitive advantages in a European energy market that is undergoing transformation.